Mr-Documents/ReplayX/README.md

 ## Why ReplayX

-Modern web apps are complex: stateful UIs, client-side routing, async network requests, DOM mutations, and timing-sensitive interactions make debugging difficult.
+Modern web applications are complex: stateful UIs, client-side routing, async network requests, DOM mutations, and timing-sensitive interactions make debugging difficult.
 ReplayX addresses this by turning a real session into a replayable artifact that can be inspected, resumed, and debugged.

 Key outcomes include:
 - Deterministic replay of recorded user behavior